elijahlopez94/depression_survey_analysis/README.md

 * F1: 96
 * ROC-AUC: 98

-The model predictions can be seen in this confustion Matrix:
+The model predictions can be seen in this Confusion Matrix:

 ![](images/confusion_matrix.png)